Alejogb1/job-board/blog-data/how-do-i-retrieve-the-uniqueid-of-a-deleted-message-in-mailkits-onmessageexpunged-event.md

 id: "how-do-i-retrieve-the-uniqueid-of-a-deleted-message-in-mailkits-onmessageexpunged-event"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 The challenge of grabbing the `UniqueId` of a deleted message during MailKit's `OnMessageExpunged` event is indeed a tricky spot, and one I've bumped into a few times myself, typically when building more sophisticated email synchronization features.
 The key is understanding the behavior of the IMAP protocol, and how MailKit layers on top of it.

-The `OnMessageExpunged` event fires *after* the server has removed the message.
+The `OnMessageExpunged` event fires _after_ the server has removed the message.
 That's the crucial detail.
 By the time that event triggers, the server no longer has a record of that message's `UniqueId` associated with its message sequence number or the mailbox's contents.
 The `UniqueId` is, by definition, unique and tied to the message's lifetime on the server, and once the server removes it, that identity is gone.
 That's why directly querying the message by its sequence number within the `OnMessageExpunged` event is futile: it simply doesn't exist anymore.

-Instead of chasing the deleted `UniqueId` within the `OnMessageExpunged` event itself, which is a dead end, the correct approach involves proactively caching the `UniqueId`s of messages we’re interested in *before* they are expunged, and then using that cache to find the corresponding `UniqueId` when an expunge event arrives.
+Instead of chasing the deleted `UniqueId` within the `OnMessageExpunged` event itself, which is a dead end, the correct approach involves proactively caching the `UniqueId`s of messages we’re interested in _before_ they are expunged, and then using that cache to find the corresponding `UniqueId` when an expunge event arrives.
 This requires some extra planning, but it’s the only reliable way to do it.
 Think of it like having a pre-emptive ledger of all message `UniqueId`s.

 Here's how I usually tackle this, broken down into steps and some example code: